athomasq/athomasq.github.io/essays/steve.md

 **STEVE:**  I don't see any empirical evidence for that hypothesis at all.
 You have to be more rigorous than that if you want to work in venture.

-**Stephen:**  I have another idea.
-As investors we're always talking about self-fulfilling prophecies and founders creating the future they want to see, and we also talk about latent value and unutilized assets.
-What if we there's an opportunity like that here.
+**Stephen:**  But what if there's an opportunity for us here?
 If everyone is funding Steves, maybe there are hidden gems among the non-Steves?
-And by finding them, we create a new source of value?

 **STEVE:**  Don't be silly.

 **Stephen:**  I'm not!
 I'm being serious.

-**STEVE:**  Okay, real talk.
+As investors we love business models that capture new sources of value that nobody else can spot.
+What if we can find that kind of value in startups founded by non-Steves?

+**STEVE:**  I doubt it.
+What's your *a priori* reason for assuming such value exists?

+**Stephen:**  Surely it's just common sense?

+**STEVE:**  *(snorting)* I don't think you can make such simplistic assumptions.
+In fact I'd argue that the burden of proof is on you to show that such value exists.
+Frankly, the data is not on your side.

+**Stephen:**  But --

+**STEVE:**  In any case, it's irrelevant.
+You want to be serious, okay, let's be serious.
 We have a fiduciary duty to our LPs.
 We're professionally obligated make investments that, in our judgement, will produce the best returns.
-We can't just fund any old James or Jason or Jake to prove some theoretical hypothesis around unappreciated talent.
-That would be completely unprofessional and borderline unethical.
+We can't just fund any old James or Jason or Jake based on some unproven hypothesis around unappreciated talent.
+That would be completely unprofessional and in fact borderline unethical.

-**Stephen:**  Wouldn't our LPs back us if we explained the arbitrage opportunity here?
+**Stephen:**  Wouldn't our LPs back us if we explained the opportunity here?

-**STEVE:**  What do you think our LPs would say if we went and invested in Brian in pursuit of some nebulous arbitrage, and our returns suffered as a result?
+**STEVE:**  The *hypothetical* opportunity, you mean.
+What do you think our LPs would say if we went and invested in Brian, and his company failed, and our returns suffered as a result?

 **Stephen:**  I don't think they'd be pleased.

 **STEVE:**  Damn right they won't.

+**Stephen:**  But Steve's company could fail, too.

+**STEVE:**  Yes, but at least in that case we know that we invested in the best.
+It's the process that matters, not the outcome.
+Venture is risky, we all accept that, but that's all the more reason to be rigorous and disciplined.

+**Stephen:**  And in this case, being disciplined means investing in Steves.

+**STEVE:**  Exactly.
 The bottom line is, we can't afford to lower our standards.
 Our LPs expect us to run a meritocratic organization, and that's what we do.

 **Stephen:**  Are you saying that meritocracy implies that we only fund people named Steve?
 That people not named Steve are less capable?